 The curriculum consists of a wide range of topics, covering the latest updates from this intriguing field.
 You will get an excellent grasp of topics like international law and security, European institutions and Europe’s external relations, theories of international relations, contemporary issues of international governance, and research design and methodology.
 During the third semester, students have the option of either taking courses focused on global governance, or pursuing a guided internship with an organisation of relevance for international or European relations.
 Throughout the programme you will develop the capacity to understand the history, theory and contemporary implications of international and European relations, as well as the forces that drive developments.

 The programme is divided into four components, each equivalent to one term:

 - International governance/Guided internship

-By the end of the programme students will have developed an independent critical approach to complex global, and specifically European, issues.
-Furthermore, students will gain the skills and knowledge to contribute actively to important developments, either as practitioners or as researchers.
-Students will also be able to:
+By the time you graduate you will have an independent, critical approach to complex global, and specifically European, issues.
+Furthermore, you will gain the skills and knowledge to contribute actively to important developments, either as practitioners or as researchers.

 Our graduates are prepared for professional careers in governmental institutions and in international public organisations, as well as in the private and non-governmental sectors.
 Graduates from the programme can be found today in such institutions, working with various aspects from running policy programmes to scientific research.
 The courses also provide a solid foundation for further studies and research towards a PhD.